Varunkumar-HN/SolidWorks-Macros/Readme.txt

 This macro creates a Top-Level Only BOM on the current sheet, using a designated template path for formatting.

 7. Auto_View.swp
-This macro inserts standard drawing views (such as front, top, right, isometric) into the current sheet, based on the model reference and configured layout.
+This macro inserts standard drawing views (such as front, top, right, isometric) into the current sheet, based on the model reference and configured layout. (based on current view)

 8. Auto_View_block.swp

-This macro inserts both standard drawing views and predefined blocks or title blocks into the current sheet, using a specified template or block path.
+This macro inserts both standard drawing views and predefined blocks or title blocks into the current sheet, using a specified template or block path. (based on current view)